Menu

 Settling Into a Manhattan Neighborhood: Your Complete First-Month Guide

 You’ve survived the move — congratulations.
-Now comes the fun part: getting to know your new Manhattan neighborhood.
-Here’s a practical guide to settling in and making your new neighborhood feel like home.
+Now comes the fun part: getting to know your new area like a local.
+So, here’s a practical Manhattan neighborhood guide to settling in and making your new home feel like home.

 First 24 Hours: The Essentials

-• Grocery store — identify both a full grocery (Whole Foods, Trader Joe’s, Key Food) and a deli/bodega for late-night needs
+• First, find a grocery store — identify both a full grocery (Whole Foods, Trader Joe’s, Key Food) and a deli/bodega for late-night needs

-• Pharmacy — transfer prescriptions immediately if you have regular medications
+• Next, locate a pharmacy — and transfer prescriptions immediately if you have regular medications

-• Laundromat — unless your building has laundry in-unit
+• Then, find a laundromat — unless your building has laundry in-unit

-• Subway entrance — know which line and direction gets you where you need to go
+• Also, locate the nearest subway entrance — and know which line and direction gets you where you need to go

-• Hardware store — you’ll need something in the first 48 hours, guaranteed
+• Finally, scout a hardware store — because you’ll need something in the first 48 hours, guaranteed

 Finding Your Favorite Restaurants

-Manhattan’s dining scene is one of its greatest gifts to residents.
-The best way to find your spots:
+Above all, Manhattan’s dining scene is one of its greatest gifts to residents.
+So, here are the best ways to find your spots:

-• Walk your blocks at dinnertime and note which places are packed
+• First, walk your blocks at dinnertime and note which places are packed

-• Ask your building super — they know every restaurant in a six-block radius
+• Then, ask your building super — because they know every restaurant in a six-block radius

-• Try one new restaurant per week in your first month
+• Finally, try one new restaurant per week in your first month

 By Neighborhood

-Upper West Side: Amsterdam Avenue and Columbus Avenue are lined with neighborhood restaurants, cafes, and bakeries.
-Zabar’s is a Manhattan institution — visit within your first week.
+Upper West Side: Specifically, Amsterdam Avenue and Columbus Avenue are lined with neighborhood restaurants, cafes, and bakeries.
+Above all, Zabar’s is a Manhattan institution — so visit within your first week.

-East Village / Lower East Side: Some of Manhattan’s most exciting dining is here.
-From Japanese ramen to Ukrainian pierogies to cutting-edge tasting menus, the culinary diversity is unmatched.
+East Village / Lower East Side: In contrast, some of Manhattan’s most exciting dining is here.
+For example, from Japanese ramen to Ukrainian pierogies to cutting-edge tasting menus, the culinary diversity is unmatched.

-Midtown: Look beyond the tourist traps on 7th and 8th Avenues.
-The side streets in the 40s and 50s often hide excellent lunch spots favored by office workers who know where to eat.
+Midtown: However, look beyond the tourist traps on 7th and 8th Avenues.
+Specifically, the side streets in the 40s and 50s often hide excellent lunch spots favored by office workers who know where to eat.

 Setting Up Your New Home